Paying for College Abroad

 By Joe Messinger, CFP®

 Attending college in a foreign country will appeal to many college-bound students.
 The architecture, the history, and the learning experience of traveling is priceless.
 Should families hesitate and discourage studying abroad?
 Not necessarily!
 Families can find it relatively easy to pay for college in a foreign country for their student.

-Note that only the tuition is free.
-Most higher education in other countries will incur fees although these are a fraction of the costs in the US.
+Note that only the tuition is free, and in some cases, students may need to establish German residency prior to enrolling.
+Most higher education in other countries will incur administration fees, although these are a fraction of the costs we experience in the US.
 In addition, you must consider the standard of living in other countries.
 While tuition in Norway, France, Iceland, and Germany is free, living expenses are high.

-Not every country will offer classes in English (or they may change higher fees for English courses) so keep that in mind.
+Not every country will offer classes in English (or they may charge higher fees for English courses) so keep that in mind.
 Germany is one with a high proportion of programs in English.

 Also, pay close attention to timelines for admission.
 A student’s education will be compared to the requirements of the German state the college is in.
 If a student’s qualifications are short of those needed, a student may have to pass an assessment test, called the Feststellungsprüfung or university qualification exam.

 Yes and no. The federal government includes student loans in their definition of “financial aid” so yes, you can receive federal student loans to help pay for an education in a foreign country.

 However, students cannot receive federal grants like the Pell Grant to use towards a degree at an international university.
 Loans have to be paid back in the future so we don’t consider them “aid” exactly!
 Additionally, only some international universities and programs qualify to participate in federal student loan programs.
 The Department of Education keeps a list of eligible foreign institutions: International Schools for Federal Student Loan Programs.